6 Private Student Loan Facts Lenders Avoid to Emphasize

 The reality is that discharging private loans in bankruptcy requires you be able to prove that you absolutely cannot afford to pay anything towards the debt, which can be very hard to do.

-Unless paying the minimums would make it impossible for you to cover basic living expenses, like rent, utilities
+Unless paying the minimums would make it impossible for you to cover basic living expenses, like rent, utilities and food costs, you shouldn't count on an automatic discharge.

 If you're on the verge of defaulting, avoiding your lender is the last thing you want to do.